 - is afflicting your Moon (Saturn with, or aspecting, the Moon)

-- is in poor condition (Saturn in the signs of Aries, Leo, or Cancer)
+- is in weak dignity (Saturn in the signs of Aries, Leo, or Cancer)

 - rules your current Dasa or Bhukti periods